mclarkson/obdi-salt-repository/docs/ubuntu_guide.md

 * Requires a new user to accept job status submissions.
 * Needs a configuration file at `/etc/obdi/job_status.conf`.

-**NOTE**: The job viewer uses *salt-run* in some places, which tries to access the Salt Master as if it's a Minion, and therefore supplies a **key that needs to be accepted in the Manage Keys plugin**.
-Check the Manage Keys plugin once the job viewer has processed a few jobs, or install the Minion on this server and accept the key after the Minion starts.

 Set up the Job Viewer:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~